 - Students can design the software application or system. - Students can do implementation of the given object-oriented system. - These concepts can be useful in higher semesters while learning subjects like Java.

-1) Object-Oriented Programming in Turbo C++, by Robert Lafore, Publisher: Galgotia Publications Pvt Ltd
+1) The waite group's Object-Oriented Programming in Turbo C++, by: Robert Lafore

-1) C++ Programming Design by Davidson and Cohoon, Publisher: TMH publications.
+1) C++ Programming Design TMH publications, by: Davidson and Cohoon